vincentklaiber/dotfiles/README.md

     brew bundle
     ```

-4. Install any remaining software updates:
+1. Install any remaining software updates:

     ```sh
     sudo softwareupdate --install --all
     ```

-5. Bootstrap macOS defaults and setup FileVault:
+1. Bootstrap macOS defaults and setup FileVault:

     ```sh
     ./script/macos
     ```

-6. Generate new SSH key, add to ssh-agent and upload to GitHub.
+1. Generate new SSH key, add to ssh-agent and upload to GitHub.

-7. Install the dotfiles into the home directory.
+1. Install the dotfiles into the home directory.

-8. Download an [import private GPG key](https://www.keybits.net/post/import-keybase-private-key) from Keybase.
+1. Download an [import private GPG key](https://www.keybits.net/post/import-keybase-private-key) from Keybase.

-9. Setup 1Password and sync passwords.
+1. Setup 1Password and sync passwords.

-10. Setup Atom and sync settings with Gist.
+1. Setup Atom and sync settings with Gist.

-11. Update keyboard shortcut for next application window <kbd>Cmd+<</kbd>.
+1. Update keyboard shortcut for next application window <kbd>Cmd+<</kbd>.

-12. Install third-party libraries with Npm and Composer:
+1. Install third-party libraries with npm and Composer:

     ```sh
     ./script/composer && ./script/npm